 A lecturer for more than 20 years at USC’s Andrus Gerontology Center, she has been the recipient of numerous awards for her teaching effectiveness and contributions to the field of aging.

 Madelyn P. Jennings is President of the McGregor Links Foundation and a founder of the Cabot Advisory Group.
 She is the retired Senior Vice President of Personnel at the Gannett, the largest newspaper company in the U.S., and publisher of USA TODAY.
-Previously, she was Vice President of Human Resources at Standard Brands Inc., and, earlier, held a number of executive positions at the General Electric Company.
+Previously, she was Vice President of Human Resources at Standard Brands Inc., and earlier held a number of executive positions at the General Electric Company.

 Formerly Co-Chair of the Freedom Forum, she holds emeritus rank on the boards of the Freedom Forum and its affiliates, the NEWSEUM and the Diversity Institute.
-She also serves on the Defense Business Board (Department of Defense), George Washington University Business School’s Board of Advisors, and the boards of the National Museum of Women’s History, the Center for Productive Longevity, Yaddo (an artist and writers’ colony), National Academy of Human Resources Foundation, and The Women’s Center.
+She has also served on the Defense Business Board (Department of Defense), George Washington University Business School’s Board of Advisors, and the boards of the National Museum of Women’s History, the Center for Productive Longevity, Yaddo (an artist and writers’ colony), National Academy of Human Resources Foundation, and The Women’s Center.

 Previously, she was Vice Chairperson of the U.S. Fund for UNICEF and the American Press Institute, and served on the boards of Harte-Hanks Communications, Hanes Corporation, Personnel Decisions International, Monterrey Institute of International Studies, Sage Colleges, and the Columbia Lighthouse for the Blind.

 She is a Distinguished Fellow of the National Academy of Human Resources, and an Executive of the Year in the Society of Human Resource Management.
 She graduated from Texas Women’s University and was named a Distinguished Alumna there.
 She holds an honorary PhD degree from Russell Sage College.